mckent05/Leader_Board/README.md

 > This is a Leader Board project.
 > I created this project using webpack.
-> I used followed Gitflow process while building this project
+> I followed Gitflow process while building this project

 # About Project.
-> This project displays a set of User names and their scores gotten from an API (to be implemented in the mext part of the project).
+> This project displays a set of User names and their scores gotten from an API (to be implemented in the next part of the project).
 > The scores are displayed dynamically.